Subhajit0210/Bank-Churn-Analysis-And-Modelling--ANN/README.md

 ### Description of it:
 This ANN model is designed for Bank Churn Prediction.
 The model consists of an input layer, two hidden layers using ReLU activation, and an output layer with a Sigmoid activation function for binary classification.
 The **He Uniform** initializer is used for weight initialization in the hidden layers.

+## Training Performance:
+The model was trained for 100 epochs with a batch size of 10 and a validation split of 33%.
+1. Final Accuracy:
+- Training: 85.71%
+-  Validation: 84.66%
+2. Final Loss:
+- Training Loss: 0.3416
+- Validation Loss: 0.3687

+## Key Observations:
+- The model achieves a strong accuracy of ~85%
+- No major overfitting observed (validation loss slightly higher than training loss)
+- Optimizer: Adamax or Adam | Loss Function: Binary Cross-Entropy (ideal for Binary Classification)

+## Model Evaluation & Performance Metrics:
+1. Model Accuracy
+- Training accuracy steadily improves, reaching 86%
+- Validation accuracy follows a similar trend but remains slightly lower
+2. Model Loss
+- Training loss decreases consistently, indicating proper learning
+- Validation loss follows a similar trend but remains slightly higher

 ## How to Run